How To Configure WordPress For Different Languages

 [table id=10 /]

-Congratulations … now you know how to publish WordPress into other languages.
+Congratulations … now you know how to configure WordPress for use in other languages.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group